What is a logbook loan?

 Due to how expensive and risky logbook loans can be, they are usually best avoided.
 Here are other options for borrowing money:

-Secured loans: A secured loan lets you take out a loan against a secured asset, usually your house.
+A secured loan lets you take out a loan against a secured asset, usually your house.
 With a secured loan you can borrow a large amount of money, however you run the risk of losing your home if you don’t keep up with payments.

-Budgeting loan: These are loans from the government for people who have been receiving specific benefits for six months.
+These are loans from the government for people who have been receiving specific benefits for six months.
 These loans are interest free and you only pay back what you borrow.

-Help from family and friends: If you are able to, you could ask your loved ones or close friends for a loan.
+If you are able to, you could ask your loved ones or close friends for a loan.
 This loan could even be interest-free, depending on the agreement you’ve made.
 However getting financial help from family and friends risks damaging the relationship if you’re unable to pay them back.

-Other Useful guides
+Other useful guides

-Compare Secured Loans with MoneySuperMarket
+Compare loans for with MoneySuperMarket

 MoneySuperMarket is a credit broker – this means we’ll show you products offered by lenders.
 We never take a fee from customers for this broking service.
 Instead, we are usually paid a fee by the lenders – though the size of that payment doesn’t affect how we show products to customers.